robyu/door/README.md

 URL.
 The file should contain a single line of the form:
       \/trigger\/your_event_name\/with\/key\/key_string

-replacing
-	your_event_name with your webhook event name
+replace	your_event_name with your webhook event name

-	key_string with the webhook key
+replace	key_string with the webhook key

 License
 =======